IPS-Hosting/game-images/arma3/README.md

 The account must not have Steam guard enabled.
 Because of that it is not recommended to use your personal Steam account.

 ## Env variables
+Env variables can be configured with the `-e "KEY=VAL"` flag when creating the container.
+The flag can be used multiple times.
+To change the env variables, you need to re-create the container.

 ### update and update_validate
 The following env variables are available during `update` and `update_validate`.